How to Become an Audiologist

 Because the auditory and vestibular systems are highly complex structures, audiologists should have strong spatial awareness, analytical skills, and a passion for science.
 Comfort with technology will help the audiologist to operate and troubleshoot the many cutting edge technologies and instruments that are used in the field.
 Audiologists also must rely on their strong communication and interpersonal skills to establish a rapport with patients, and to explain difficult concepts clearly.

 Over time, as with many healthcare related fields, licensed audiologists can expect salary increases and other enhancements to their benefits.
 Those who hold a PhD have the option of leaving clinical practice to conduct clinical and translational research.
 Opportunities for consulting with the audiology device industry serve to diversify the career options available to audiologists further.

 If you would like to gain the necessary education to become an audiologist, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the Bureau of Labor Statistics, employment of audiologists is expected to grow by 37% between 2010 and 2020, which is considered much faster than the average for all occupations.
-However, because the field is quite small, this increase will amount to only 4,800 new jobs nationwide.
+Between 2012 and 2022, employment of audiologists is expected to grow by 34%, according to the Bureau of Labor Statistics.
+This is much faster than the overall average for all occupations.
+However, because the field is quite small, this increase will amount to only 4,300 new positions spread throughout the United States.